P-3 Artist or Entertainer Coming to Be Part of a Culturally Unique Program

-A U.S. employer or U.S. sponsoring organization must submit Form I-129, Petition for a Non-Immigrant Worker.
+Your U.S. employer, agent, or sponsoring organization must submit Form I-129, Petition for a Non-Immigrant Worker.
 For more information about the Form I-129, see the Form 1-129, Petition for Nonimmigrant Worker page.

-The required conditions for a petitioner can be found in the memorandum Requirements for Agents and Sponsors Filing as Petitioners for the O and P Visa Classifications.
-(PDF, 889.64 KB)
+Please note that a petitioner who will be filing as an agent for multiple employers must establish that it is duly authorized to act as an agent.
+The required conditions can be found in the memorandum Requirements for Agents and Sponsors Filing as Petitioners for the O and P Visa Classifications.
+(PDF, 790.07 KB)

 Your Form I-129 must include the following documents:

 - Written consultation from an appropriate labor organization

 - A copy of the contract between the petitioner and the beneficiary or the summary of the terms of an oral agreement between the petitioner and the beneficiary

 - An explanation of the event and itinerary